Trolls (franchise): Tiny Diamond Goes Back To School (2020)

 Tiny Diamond Goes Back To School is a traditionally-animated short film included on the home media releases of Trolls World Tour.
 Taking place after the events of the film, the short follows Guy Diamond's son, Tiny Diamond as he struggles to find the perfect outfit for his new School year.

+It Takes Three (2024)

+It Takes Three is a CG-and-traditionally-animated short film included on the home media releases of Trolls Band Together.
+Taking place after the events of the film, the short follows Poppy, Viva, and Tiny Diamond as they get sucked into the Hustle-verse, only to discover that it is devoid of hustle.
+The trio decide to sing their way out, hopefully generating enough harmony to re-ignite the Hustle-verse and escape.

 Television specials

 Trolls Holiday (2017)

 Trolls Holiday is a Christmas special that premiered on NBC.
 The half-hour Christmas special was directed by Joel Crawford and produced by DreamWorks Animation.
 The main cast all reprised their roles, as their respective characters, most notably Anna Kendrick, Justin Timberlake, Zooey Deschanel, and Icona Pop as Poppy, Branch, Bridget, and Satin (Aino Jawo) & Chenille (Caroline Hjelt), respectively.

 The special premiered on November 24, 2017 (Black Friday).
 The premiere of Trolls Holiday attracted 5.36 million viewers, with a 1.5 in the 18-49 demographic.
 It is the second most watched program of the night, behind How the Grinch Stole Christmas!, with 5.78 million viewers.